Sequoia/sequoia.github.com/_content/posts/javascript-interactive-debugging-intro.md

 After editing our code, we'll need to **restart the debugger** so it picks up the new code.
 We can do this by clicking the green circle/arrow button in the top toolbar.
 After editing a file with a breakpoint already set and restarting the debugger (as we just did), you'll also want to check that your breakpoints are still in the right spot.
 VS Code does a pretty good job of keeping the breakpoint on the line you expect but it's not perfect.

-With our breakpoint on what's now line 7 and with the debugger restared, let's refresh our browser.
+With our breakpoint on what's now line 7 and with the debugger restarted, let's refresh our browser.
 The debugger should stop on line seven.
 We don't see `ourTitle` in the variable pane right away, because it's not "Local" to that function, but expand the "Closure" section just below the "Local" section and there it is!

 ![variable pane with the closure section expanded showing variable named "ourTitle" with value "Express"](/img/ourTitle.png)

 Double-clicking `ourTitle` in the Variables Pane allows us to edit it.
 This is a great way to tinker with your application and see what happens if you switch a flag from true to false, change a user's role, or do something else-- all without having to alter the actual application code *or* restart your application!

 The variable pane is also a great way to poke around and see what's available in objects created by libraries or other code.
-For example, under "Local" we can see the `req` object, see that its type is `IncomingMessage`, and by expanding it we can see the `originalUrl`, `originalHeaders`, and various other properties and methods.
+For example, under "Local" we can see the `req` object, see that its type is `IncomingMessage`, and by expanding it we can see the `originalUrl`, `headers`, and various other properties and methods.

 ## Stepping

 Sometimes, rather than just pausing the application, examining or altering a value, and setting it running again, you want to see what's happening in your code line by line: what function is calling which and  and how that's changing the application state.
-This is where the "Debug Actions" pane comes in: it's the bar at the top of the screen with the playback buttons.
+This is where the "Debug Actions" menu comes in: it's the bar at the top of the screen with the playback buttons.
 We've used the **continue** (green arrow) and **restart** (green circle arrow) buttons so far, and you can hover over the others to see the names and associated keyboard shortcuts for each.
 The buttons are, from left to right:

 * Continue/Pause: Resume execution (when paused) or pause execution.
 * Step over: Execute the current line and move to the next line.
 Use this button to step through a file line by line.
 * Step in: When paused on a function call, you can use this button to step *into that function*.
-This can get a bit confusing if there are multiple function calls on one line, so just play around with it
+This can get a bit confusing if there are multiple function calls on one line, so just play around with it.
-* Step out: Run the current function its `return` statement & step out to *the line of code that invoked that function*.
+* Step out: Run the current function to its `return` statement & step out to *the line of code that invoked that function*.
 * Restart: Stop your debugging session (kill your application) and start it again from the beginning.
 Use this after altering code.
 * Stop: Kill your application.

 ## Watch Expressions

-While stepping thru your code, there may be certain values you always want to see the current value of.
+While stepping through your code, there may be certain values you always want to see the current value of.
 A "watch expression" will run (in the current scope!) at each paused/stopped position in your code & display the return value of that expression.
 Hover over the Watch Expression pane and click the plus to add an expression.
 I want to see the user agent header of each request as well as `ourTitle`, whether the response object has had headers sent, and the value of `1 + 1`, just for good measure, so I'll add the following watch expressions:

 ```nohighlight
 req.headers['user-agent']